AxonIQ/reference-guide/part1/introduction.md

 Although there are many applications and frameworks around that deal with scalability issues, such as GigaSpaces and Terracotta, they share one fundamental flaw.
 These stacks try to solve the scalability issues while letting developers develop applications using the layered architecture they are used to.
 In some cases, they even prevent or severely limit the use of a real domain model, forcing all domain logic into services.
 Although that is faster to start building an application, eventually this approach will cause complexity to increase and development to slow down.

 The Command Query Responsibility Segregation (CQRS) pattern addresses these issues by drastically changing the way applications are architected.
 Instead of separating logic into separate layers, logic is separated based on whether it is changing an application's state or querying it.
 That means that executing commands (actions that potentially change an application's state) are executed by different components than those that query for the application's state.
 The most important reason for this separation is the fact that there are different technical and non-technical requirements for each of them.
 When commands are executed, the query components are (a)synchronously updated using events.
-This mechanism of updates through events, is what makes this architecture is extensible, scalable and ultimately more maintainable.
+This mechanism of updates through events, is what makes this architecture so extensible, scalable and ultimately more maintainable.

 > **Note**
 >
 > A full explanation of CQRS is not within the scope of this document.
-If you would like to have more background information about CQRS, visit the Axon Framework website:[www.axonframework.org](http://www.axonframework.org/).
+If you would like to have more background information about CQRS, visit the Axon Framework website: [www.axonframework.org](http://www.axonframework.org/).
 It contains links to background information.

-Since CQRS is so fundamentally different than the layered-architecture which dominates the software landscape nowadays, it is quite hard to grasp.
-It is not uncommon for developers to walk into a few traps while trying to find their way around this architecture.
+Since CQRS is fundamentally different than the layered-architecture which dominates today's software landscape, it is not uncommon for developers to walk into a few traps while trying to find their way around this architecture.
 That's why Axon Framework was conceived: to help developers implement CQRS applications while focusing on the business logic.

 What is Axon?
 -------------